 Islam has laid great emphasis on the position of wife.
 In this regard, the Holy Prophet (PBUH) has stated:

 A husband should always treat his wife with great honor.
-Imam Zayn al-Abidin (RA) illustrates this notion as,
+Imam Zayn al-Abidin (RA) illustrates this notion,

 Furthermore, Islam has made it compulsory for the husband to provide a dowry (wedding gift) to his wife.
 It is a right of a wife and the husband must give it to her under all circumstances.
 In this respect, the Prophet (PBUH) has stated:

-Furthermore, Islam has made it compulsory for men to provide with all the necessities to wives so that they would live a comfortable life.
-The Islamic law calls this financial right of the wife “Nafaqah”.
+Furthermore, Islam has made it compulsory for men to provide all the necessities to wives so that they would live comfortable life.
+Islamic law calls this financial right of the wife “Nafaqah”.
 It should cover all her basic needs.
 The Holy Prophet (PBUH) has stated: